 The Pod System helps Auben Realty provide an excellent resident experience at scale.

-Auben Realty CEO Phil Vera joined us on The Triple Win Podcast (you can listen here) to discuss a number of topics in the property management industry, including the innovative Pod System.
+Auben Realty CEO Phil Vera joined us on The Triple Win Podcast to discuss a number of topics in the property management industry, including the innovative Pod System.
 The Pod System is a management technique Auben instituted in recent years that’s helped them to focus on long-term benefits of a great resident experience while building meaningful relationships with investors to create a triple win where all parties benefit.

 What is the Pod System?